DLG, DRG and DOQ File Types

 You can download Digital Orthophotos Quadrangle on the USGS Earth Explorer.
 Under the data sets tab, click the “Aerial Imagery” option and select the DOQ option.
 Here’s a quick tutorial how to download USGS Earth Explorer data.

 What is a Digital Raster Graphic?

 Digital Raster Graphics (DRG) are digital version maps of USGS fine to medium scale topographic maps.

-DRGs have These topographic maps are based on the Universal Transverse Mercator projection using the North American Datum 1983.
-Features in these topographic maps include imagery (NAIP), roads (Interstate, route, ramp and local roads), toponymy names, hydrography (rivers, lakes), elevation contours and boundaries.
+DRGs are standard USGS topographic maps but they have map collar information.
+Each DRG has a Universal Transverse Mercator projection using the North American Datum 1983.
+For example, features in these topographic maps include imagery (NAIP), roads (Interstate, route, ramp and local roads), toponymy names, hydrography (rivers, lakes), elevation contours and boundaries.

 Here’s how to download Digital Raster Graphic GIS data.